 <node id='-24' visible='true' lat='1.3094000' lon='103.7784000'> <tag k='created_by' v='GPSBabel-1.4.2'/> <tag k='name' v='Street-Soccer Court'/> <tag k='amenity' v='point' /> </node>

 Then convert the file using OsmAndMapCreator.
-You can check on the OSM site what tags are good ones to use, or you can just use this amenity.
+You can check on the OSM site what tags are good ones to use and you can also verify which tags are supported by OsmAnd.